-oncommission-Regulated Utilities
+Soncommission-Regulated Utilities

-Ohio has a unique system of regulation for private water and wastewater companies operating within municipal boundaries.
-Although such companies are regulated by PUCO in compliance with the rules articulated above, Ohio Rev. Code.
-Ann. § 743.5 provides that the legislative authority-of a municipal corporation has the right to regulate the rates charged by water and wastewater companies within its jurisdiction, and

-Including municipalities, counties, comparatives, and water and western districts.
+Ohio has a unique system of regulation for private water and wastwater companies operating within a municipal boundaries.
+Although auch companies are regulated by PUCO in compliance with the rules articulated above, Ohio Rev. Code Ann.
+5743.59 provides that the legislative authority" of a municipal corporation has the right to regulate the rate charged by water and wastewater companies within its jurisdiction, and chaling municipalities, counties, cooperations, and water and westerooler